Codearte/gradle-nexus-staging-plugin/README.md

 to close staging repository and promote/release it and its artifacts.
 If a synchronization with Maven Central was enabled the artifacts should automatically appear into Maven Central within several minutes.

+### New plugin syntax

+In addition to Maven Central the plugin is available also from the [Plugin Portal](https://plugins.gradle.org/plugin/io.codearte.nexus-staging) and (in most cases) can be applied in a simplified way:

+    plugins {
+        id "io.codearte.nexus-staging" version "0.8.0"
+    }

+Buildscript and `apply plugin` sections can be ommited in that case.

 ### Multi-project build

 The plugin itself does not upload any artifacts.
 It only closes/promotes a repository with all already uploaded using the `maven` or `maven-publish` plugin artifacts (in the same or previous Gradle execution).
 Therefore it is enough to apply `io.codearte.nexus-staging` only on the root project in a multi-project build.